Huang Yu-ting: Controversy

-In early 2022, Huang garnered much cyberbully after a video that she posted on 23 January, went viral of her wearing an outfit labeled "China" during practice, and she was later get bullied heavily by Taiwanese netizens, especially those with pan-green political views, which had flooded her Facebook and Instagram account with hate comments.
+In early 2022, Huang garnered much cyberbullying after a video that she posted on 23 January, went viral of her wearing an outfit labeled "China" during practice, and she was later get bullied heavily by Taiwanese netizens, especially those with pan-green political views, which had flooded her Facebook and Instagram account with hate comments.
 In response, Huang claimed on Instagram that the outfit was a gift from an athlete on the Chinese team, whom she befriended in Germany.
 She also posted a Taylor Swift music video, "Shake It Off," which is famed for its lyrics, "Haters gonna hate, hate, hate, hate," and she wrote alongside the video, "My dear haters, this song is for you."

 Huang later removed the video post due to the social media backlash afterwards.
-According to a translation by the South China Morning Post, Huang separately made a post on Facebook where she wrote, "Thank you to everyone who cheered me up...I have removed the video due to too many unnecessary private messages!..."Sport is sport and in the world of sports, we do not differentiate between nationalities.
+According to a translation by the South China Morning Post, Huang separately made a post on Facebook where she wrote, "Thank you to everyone who cheered me up...I have removed the video due to too many unnecessary private messages!...Sport is sport and in the world of sports, we do not differentiate between nationalities.
 After the Games, we all are good friends."

 Ho Chih-wei, a Legislative Yuan member of the ruling Democratic Progressive Party (DPP) criticised Huang Yu-ting, calling her "brainless" and demanding that she "shut up", as well as supporting a law that would punish athletes such as Huang with bans from sport events.
 Taiwan Premier Su Tseng-chang from the ruling DPP called for an investigation and punishment for Huang.
-On 3 March 2022, the Sports Administration announced that it would suspend Huang's subsidies for training and competition for a two-year period.
+After initially claiming that it would not take any action against Huang, the Sports Administration announced on 3 March 2022 that it would suspend Huang's subsidies for training and competition for a two-year period.